Create Login and Registration using Identity in ASP.NET Core

 public bool RememberMe { get; set; }

-10. Create a controller name it AccountController.
-This is where all my function for validation is located.
+1. Create a controller named AccountController.
+This is where all my functions for validation are located.

 private readonly UserManager<IdentityUser> _userManager;